pedrolamarao/metal/README.md

-Date: 2020-07-24
+Date: 2021-08-02

 # summary

-Welcome to the Aasgard project!
+Welcome to the Psys project!

-Aasgard is a collection of components for programming the bare metal.
+Psys is a collection of components for programming the bare metal.

-It is designed for integration with state of the art tools.
+It is designed for integration with state-of-the-art tools and techniques.

 # index